MCC Can Get You in the Class You Need, When You Need It

 Although MCC’s online courses provide flexibility that allow students to access information and participate in course discussions anytime and anywhere via a computer and an Internet connection, these are not self-paced courses.
 Just as in any MCC course, students will have weekly deadlines for assignments, discussions and assessments.
 The content and expectations in an online course are the same as in an on-campus course at MCC.
 Online courses require a great deal of reading and writing, as well as strong computer literacy and time management skills.
 Students should review the information on the ETDL website at www.manchestercc.edu/blackboard.
 This site includes information about how to log into Blackboard Learn, where to get help, technical requirements for your computer and other resources.

-Need Info on Enrolling for Spring?
+Need Info on Enrolling?

 The 2016-17 Enrollment Guide is available online.
 It contains information about the enrollment process; important dates and deadlines for admissions, financial aid, testing, registration, and payment of tuition and fees; and more.